sweattep/modern_quotes/README.md

 >the amount of time he spent stretching, and strengthening, and band work, and massage

+>It was something I set out to do as a teen, and I finally had the confidence in my late 40s to do it.

 >Building a portal that contains instructions on portal building

 >the NCAA prohibits players from accepting NIL money from sportsbooks or casinos